-Geoff Norcott’s comedy career has been snowballing since his hugely successful debut Edinburgh appearance in 2016 with ‘Conswervative’.
+Geoff Norcott’s comedy career has snowballed since his hugely successful debut Edinburgh appearance in 2016 with ‘Conswervative’.
 The show subsequently went on a national tour and was quickly followed with ‘Traditionalism’ in 2018.

-Geoff remains in constant demand as a writer, with an impressive list of TV credits, including: Live at Apollo (BBC1), Have I Got News For You (BBC1), Channel 4’s Alternative Election (C4), 8 out of 10 Cats (C4), The Sarah Millican Television Programme (BBC2), A League of their Own (Sky1), Xmas Live at the Apollo (BBC2), Katherine Ryan in Ireland (Sky Arts), 8 out of 10 Cats Does Countdown (C4) and more recently, Romesh Ranganathan’s The Ranganation for BBC2.
+Geoff Norcott remains in constant demand as a writer, with an impressive list of TV credits, including: Live at Apollo (BBC1), Have I Got News For You (BBC1), Channel 4’s Alternative Election (C4), 8 out of 10 Cats (C4), The Sarah Millican Television Programme (BBC2), A League of their Own (Sky1), Xmas Live at the Apollo (BBC2), Katherine Ryan in Ireland (Sky Arts), 8 out of 10 Cats Does Countdown (C4) and more recently, Romesh Ranganathan’s The Ranganation for BBC2.

 Geoff has also been amongst the awards with a nomination for Best New Show at the Leicester Comedy Festival and an Operational Services Medal for five frontline tours entertaining the troops in Afghanistan.

 In 2021, he published a memoir entitled Where Did I Go Right?, in which he unpicks his working-class upbringing and his political journey.
 The book was described by the Daily Telegraph as a "frank, light-hearted account of how Norcott came from working-class origins in south London to forge a career in comedy" as well as "a sober mapping of the changing political landscape"